-Republicans currently maintain a 220-212 majority over Democrats in the House of Representatives, with one GOP and two Democratic seats vacant, allowing for just a few Republicans to defect before control would tip to the Democrats.
+Republicans currently maintain a 220-211 majority over Democrats in the House of Representatives, with one GOP and three Democratic seats vacant, allowing for just a few Republicans to defect before control would tip to the Democrats.
 The balance of power is subject to further change, as every two years all 435 House seats are up for election.
 The ultimate composition depends on several factors, including candidate electability, voting trend shifts due to redistricting and the combination of retirements and legislators seeking other public offices.

-Control of the house is likely to be extremely tight, driven by just a handful of seats.
-Both parties see opportunity in certain races, and while Real Clear Politics reports that Democrats have a slight congressional polling lead of 0.9% over Republicans, Cook Political Report's (CPR) statistical seat ratings slightly favor Republicans.
-For example, CPR rates 173 seats as Solid Democrat (not considered competitive) and 30 as Likely Democrat or Lean Democrat.
-Meanwhile, it rates 192 seats as Solid Republican and 18 as Likely Republican or Lean Republican (see Exhibit 1).
-If all seats are awarded to their projected parties, Republicans would control 210 seats to the Democrats' 203, and would need to win just eight of the 22 remaining races that CPR rates as a Toss Up rating (most competitive).
-However, we note that enthusiasm for Harris, if continued, could translate to positive results for Democrats running in down ballot elections.
+Control of the House is likely to be extremely tight, driven by just a handful of seats.
+Both parties see opportunity in certain races, and while RealClearPolitics reports that Democrats have a 1.8% congressional polling lead over Republicans, Cook Political Report's (CPR) statistical seat ratings slightly favor Republicans.
+For example, CPR rates 174 seats as Solid Democrat (not considered competitive) and 29 as Likely Democrat or Lean Democrat.
+Meanwhile, it rates 192 seats as Solid Republican and 16 as Likely Republican or Lean Republican (see Exhibit 1).
+If all seats are awarded to their projected parties, Republicans would control 208 seats to the Democrats' 203, and would need to win just 10 of the 24 remaining races to which CPR assigns a Toss Up rating (most competitive).
+However, we note that enthusiasm for Harris, if continued, could translate to positive results for Democrats running in down-ballot elections.